Nandini70594/Nandini70594/README.md

 # Hi 👋, I'm Nandini Rahane

-### Computer Engineering Student | Full-Stack Developer | Data Analysis Enthusiast
+### Computer Engineering Student at VIT Pune

-Computer Engineering student interested in building data-driven web applications and analysing real-world datasets.
+I'am interested in building data-driven web applications and analysing real-world datasets.

 I enjoy working with data, uncovering patterns using Python and SQL, and developing full-stack applications that make information accessible and meaningful.